GemeenteNijmegen/os-remote-sensing/README.md

 Both the Python and R procedure result in geopackage (gpkg) files with multiples layers which can be visualized in QGIS or similar (commercial) GIS-software.

-R: Define the neighbourhood code(s) in the neighbourhood.xlsx file.
+R: Define the neighbourhood code(s) and municipality name in the neighbourhood.xlsx file.
-You may either use your own aerial photo (must included infrared-band) or extract the region from the main (119GB) aerail photo of the Netherlands.
+You may either use your own aerial photo (must included infrared-band) or extract the region from the main  aerail photo of the Netherlands*.
 You may use tif or ecw as file-format.
 Please verify and adjust settings in '00_init_batch_run.R'